Darujte

 Same as in the Czech Republic, we regularly announce the rankings of the largest industrial polluters in Bosnia and Herzegovina.
 In Zenica, we support a local civic association in the campaign to modernize the obsolete ArcelorMittal smelters, which are one of the biggest polluters in the entire Western Balkans.

 We contributed to the closure of polluting plants in Alaverdi, Armenia.
 In Kazakhstan we published a study on the pollution of the Temirtau and Balkhash hotspots.
-We addressed the issue of air pollution in a comprehensive way at the conference "Fighting Air Pollution in the Industrial Cities of Europe", at which more than 20 experts from seven countries spoke especially on the topic of successful campaigns for cleaner air and tools to reduce toxic emissions.
+We addressed the issue of air pollution in a comprehensive way at the conference "Fighting Air Pollution in the Industrial Cities of Europe", at which more than 20 experts from seven countries spoke on the topic of successful campaigns for cleaner air and tools to reduce toxic emissions.